American Express is a partner of Credible. Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 - Acceptance issues: Compared to Visa and Mastercard, American Express is generally accepted by fewer merchants, making it not ideal for one-card enthusiasts.
 If you’re hoping to put most of your purchases on this card, make sure your local supermarkets and gas stations accept American Express before you sign up

-The Blue Cash Preferred® Card from American Express offers a higher level of rewards than its little brother, the Blue Cash Everyday® Card, but its annual fee (after year one) may scare away some potential applicants.
+The Blue Cash Preferred® Card from American Express offers a higher level of rewards than its little brother, the Blue Cash Everyday® Card, but its annual fee may scare away some potential applicants.
 If you’re not afraid to pay for elevated cash back rewards though, this could be the card for you.
 Regardless, it’s a good idea to look at some other options before making a final selection.